trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 "This lifestyle would not survive because the existing power structures require money to work collectively."

-* If you're talking banks and military might, this is true, and many of us cannot wait to starve them out; large-scale operations do more to serve the egos and lifestyles of authoritarians than to actually serve people.
+* If you're talking banks and military might, this is true today, and many of us cannot wait to starve them out; large-scale operations do more to serve the egos and lifestyles of authoritarians than to actually serve people.
 If you're talking about governance of limited goods (like water & land), see Elinor